nicolasibanez/TP_NLP/README.md

 | ckpt/roberta-base_20240328_200823.pth        | roberta-base                 | 0.9098127035830619 | 0.729336319218241 | 0.5594462540716613 |
 | ckpt/bert-base-uncased_20240328_201206.pth   | bert-base-uncased            | 0.9072679153094463 | 0.7406351791530945 | 0.5565960912052117 |
 | ckpt/TinyBERT_General_4L_312D_20240328_145724.pth | huawei-noah/TinyBERT_General_4L_312D | 0.877442996742671 | 0.7351384364820847 | 0.5162866449511401 |

+**Note:**
+- Test Accuracy: When tokenizing the "hypothesis" + "premise" sentence in the same order between training and inference.
+- Test Accuracy Swap: When tokenizing the "hypothesis" + "premise" sentence in opposite order between training and inference.
+- Test Accuracy Both: Using a probability-level ensemble of the normal and swap inference

+For more details on fine-tuning and results for the LLM-based approach, please read the notebook ``NLI_TP.ipynb``.